jeffvestal/pii_redaction/README.md

 # Main Components
 - NER model
     - An NER model is used to identify information (entities) which does not have a standard pattern or structure.
 The most common entities identified by these models are _people_, _organizations_, _locations_
-- Regular Expresions (regex)
+- Grok Patterns (Simlar to Regex)
-    - A list of regex patterns can be configured to identify data which has a standard pattern (SSN, Credit Card Numbers, etc.)
+    - A list of grok patterns can be configured to identify data which has a standard pattern (SSN, Credit Card Numbers, etc.)

 # Requirements
 - Elastic Platinum or Enterprise license